 A cooling–off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.
 Always check with your solicitor or licensed conveyancer that you have a cooling-off period, and have the process explained to you.

 To get a building inspection done during the cooling–off period, give the consultant as much notice as possible.
-They will have to do the inspection, prepare the report and still give you time to decide and potentially withdraw from the contract (requiring a letter to the vendor or their agent saying so).
-If you withdraw, you forfeit 0.25% of the purchase price.
+They will have to do the inspection, prepare the report and still give you time to decide and potentially withdraw from the contract.
+If you withdraw, you forfeit 0.25 percent of the purchase price.

 A special–purpose property report normally covers the same items as a building inspection (pre–purchase property inspection) report.
 It may also include:

-Check with the building consultant on information normally included in their reports.
+Check with the building consultant for information normally included in their reports.
 Inform them if you need extra information.